Hurricane Deductibles in Florida: How They Work

 • Your deductible: $500,000 x 5% = $25,000

-• If a hurricane causes $40,000 in damage, you pay $25,000 and insurance pays $15,000
+• Hurricane causes $40,000 in damage → you pay $25,000, insurance pays $15,000

-• If a hurricane causes $20,000 in damage, you pay all $20,000 (because it is below the deductible)
+• Hurricane causes $20,000 in damage → you pay all of it (below the deductible)

-• If a hurricane causes $200,000 in damage, you pay $25,000 and insurance pays $175,000
+• Hurricane causes $200,000 in damage → you pay $25,000, insurance pays $175,000

 Common Hurricane Deductible Options

-Florida carriers typically offer these percentage options:
+Florida carriers typically offer these percentage tiers:

-Deductible On a $400K Home On a $600K Home On a $800K Home
+Deductible On a $400K Home On a $600K Home On a $800K Home On a $1M Home

-2% $8,000 $12,000 $16,000
+2% $8,000 $12,000 $16,000 $20,000

-5% $20,000 $30,000 $40,000
+5% $20,000 $30,000 $40,000 $50,000

-10% $40,000 $60,000 $80,000
+10% $40,000 $60,000 $80,000 $100,000

 When Does the Hurricane Deductible Apply?